|Who am I kidding, it's always The Final Countdown in my heart.|

 What kind of enemy fleets are disadvantaged by playing Planetary Ion Cannon?

-Nobody in particular enjoys getting their ships attacked prior to the Ship Phase beginning (much less tapping out a defense token potentially) but swarm fleets particularly hate Planetary Ion Cannon because the attack made by the ion cannon often makes it substantially easier for the second player's fleet to destroy the hobbled ship that turn.
+Nobody in particular enjoys getting their ships attacked prior to the Ship Phase beginning (much less tapping out a defense token potentially) but MSU fleets particularly hate Planetary Ion Cannon because the attack made by the ion cannon often makes it substantially easier for the second player's fleet to destroy the hobbled ship that turn.
 With those 4 blue dice coming at a lighter ship, you're quite likely to cause some serious trouble for its shields and in many cases its defense tokens.
 A big ship can handle that (it doesn't like it, but it will be fine).
-For a small ship, it's often the difference between living until next turn and potentially getting swatted down preemptively this turn.
-And you get to do this up to 3 total times, depending.
+For a small ship, it's often the difference between living until next round and potentially getting swatted down this round

-In short, swarm fleets would generally prefer to avoid Planetary Ion Cannon.
-My own swarm fleet has grown to dislike it and would much prefer to see something that telegraphs my opponent's position (Fire Lanes/Contested Outpost) in the yellow slot instead.
+In short, MSU fleets would generally prefer to avoid Planetary Ion Cannon.
+My own MSU fleets have grown to dislike it and would much prefer to see something that telegraphs my opponent's position (Fire Lanes/Contested Outpost) in the yellow slot instead.